This guide features statutes and regulations that place restrictions on people with a criminal conviction on their record in Texas.

-This is not a list of all the laws that affect a person with a felony conviction.
+This is not a list of all the laws that affect a person with a criminal conviction.
 There are hundreds of statutes that refer to previous criminal convictions.
 This guide lists laws for some common situations.

 For a more complete listing, see the National Inventory of Collateral Consequences of Conviction.
 Their collection is from a study conducted by the National Institute of Justice as directed by the U.S. Congress.